scimusmn/after_effects_expressions/README.md

-after_effects_expressions
+After Effects expressions
 =========================

-Snippets of After Effects expressions for video and animation manipulation
+Snippets of After Effects code for video and animation manipulation